-Moreover, Roadmunk gives you an advantage of native Jira integration that lets you sync backlogs, epics, and stories and turn them into a beautiful roadmap.
+Moreover, Roadmunk gives you the advantage of native Jira integration that lets you sync backlogs, epics, and stories and turn them into a beautiful roadmap.

-With the host of features and ease of managing everything on the cloud, a Roadmap is a go-to software for large enterprises.
+With a host of features and ease of managing everything on the cloud, Roadmap is a go-to software for large enterprises.